unnobatroo/bachelors/README.md

 ## What now?

-Google Summer of Code for the summer.
-And Solar Boat Team competition in lake Balaton.
-Also - focus on getting as much credits as possible whi;e keeping my direction the same.
-Meaning more academics, with keeping my focus on getting Goethe Zertifikat C1.
+Open-source contributions for the summer.
+There is also a Solar Boat Team competition on Lake Balaton.

+For the next sem, Will mostly focus on getting as many credits as possible while keeping my direction the same.
+Meaning more academics while maintaining my focus on getting the Goethe Certificate C1 and transfering to a TU9.